nuxt-community/applicationinsights-module/README.md

 ### disabled
 - Type: `Boolean`
   - Default: `process.env.APPINSIGHTS_DISABLED || false`
-  - Sentry will not be initialised if set to `true`.
+  - ApplicationInsights will not be initialised if set to `true`.

 ### disableClientSide
 - Type: `Boolean`